Shopify/flash-list/documentation/docs/fundamentals/usage.md

 ### `initialScrollIndex`

 Instead of starting at the top with the first item, start at `initialScrollIndex`.
-This disables the "scroll to top" optimization that keeps the first `initialNumToRender` items always rendered and immediately renders the items starting at this initial index.
-Requires `getItemLayout` to be implemented.

 ```ts
 initialScrollIndex?: number;